Tech Talk

 2. Feature Updates for 1 Year

-Each major macOS version receives additional features and enhancements for about one year, until the next version is released.
+Each major macOS version typically receives additional features and enhancements for about one year, until the next version is released.
 Devices supported by the newest macOS get:

 • New system features